OCA/project/project_task_send_by_mail/README.rst

 * Go to a Task Order.
 * Click on the button Send by Email.
-* Select the template: Task Order - Send by Email.
 * And click on the button Send.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas